Threshold

 Repair offered and missed.

-As I translated these observations into a prototype- designed to surface emotional tone, relational dynamics, and escalation markers across time- the same visibility began to influence how I moved through everyday interactions.
-Awareness widened.
-Timing slowed.
-Options appeared earlier.
+As I translated these observations into a prototype designed to surface emotional tone, relational dynamics, and escalation markers across time, visibility began influencing how I moved through daily interactions.

 Not perfectly.